In collaboration with

 Target audience

-Candidates aged 21 and over.
-Emerging or mid-career artists, entrepreneurs and music professionals.
-Canadian citizenship or permanent resident status.
+Candidates aged 21 and over, emerging or mid-career artists, entrepreneurs and music professionals.
+Canadian citizens or permanent residents.

 Who should attend?